mrnrasyad/Marketing-Analytics-using-Python/README.md

 2. xyz_campaign_id: an ID associated with each ad campaign of XYZ company.
 3. fb_campaign_id: an ID associated with how Facebook tracks each campaign.
 4. age: age of the person to whom the ad is shown.
-5. gender: gender of the person to whim the add is shown
+5. gender: gender of the person to whom the add is shown
 6. interest: a code specifying the category to which the person’s interest belongs (interests are as mentioned in the person’s Facebook public profile).
 7. Impressions: the number of times the ad was shown.
 8. Clicks: number of clicks on for that ad.